ax1/a1-notify/README.md

 - **beep()**: Beep sound in the current computer.
 - **async rest(url, message)**: Send an HTTP POST message.
 - **async push(url, message, token?)**: Send a web push notification.
 Token is optional for restricted push messages.
-- **async email(to, subject, message)**: Send an email message. process.env.USER_EMAIL and process.env.USER_PW must be set before sending email.
+- **async email(to, subject, message)**: Send an email message. process.env.EMAIL_USER and process.env.EMAIL_APP_PW must be set before sending.
+Message can be either text or html.